Hayk10002/Nice-Patterns/README.md

 # Intro
 This is a programm code that makes nice patterns with [SFML](https://sfml-dev.org).

-Òhat's where i got the idea for this project ---> <https://youtu.be/qhbuKbxJsk8>.
+that's where i got the idea for this project ---> <https://youtu.be/qhbuKbxJsk8>.

 ## Controls